-The Bookstore is open Monday-Friday.
+The Bookstore is generally open Monday-Friday, 9:00 a.m. - 4:00 p.m.
 It is open extended hours during rush periods, buy-back times, Homecoming and special events.
 These times will be posted.

 Deadlines for book refund, return and other Bookstore dates are listed in the College course schedule.
+Scholarship books must be returned to the Bookstore by the end of the current semester or charges will be applied to the student's account.